dandavison/dandavison.github.io/pages/fibonacci-eigenbasis.md

 $$

 The key part of all this -- the crux of the trick -- is that the exponentiation is efficient in the eigenbasis.
-We'll see why below.
+That's because, in the eigenbasis, the transformation is just stretching space in the directions of the two basis vectors.
+So two do the transformation $n$ times in the eigenbasis, you just stretch by the stretch-factor raised to the $\nth$ power, rather than doing $n$ matrix multiplications.

 #### **Solution details**

 Let's suppose we've already found the eigenvectors and that there are two of them and we've arranged them as the two columns of a matrix $V$.
 So $V$ holds the basis vectors of the alternative basis and therefore we know from the change of basis notes above that $V$ is the matrix that takes as input a vector expressed in the alternative basis and outputs its representation in our basis.
 So, step (3) is done by $V$, and step (1) is done by $V^{-1}$, and the matrix performing all three steps is going to look like

-i.e.

 $$
 V